Why Indices Count the Total Number of Black Hole Microstates (at large N): Final comments

-\item These are saddle points of the unitary matrix integral representation of $Z_{BPS}$.
-They are continuous families that include dressed and undressed eigenvalue-instanton saddles.
+\item These are saddle points of the unitary matrix integral representation of the zero-coupling $Z_{\text{BPS}}$.
+At large $N\,$, we have found continuous families that include dressed and undressed eigenvalue-instanton saddles.
 We have found some evidence that the dressed solutions come from large-$N$ limits of continuous families of finite-$N$ Bethe roots (in cases of chemical potentials where such a representation is available).
 Instead, the undressed solutions come from discrete solutions at finite-$N$ that become continuous only at $N=\infty\,$.
 In a sense $1/N$ controls the discreteness of their moduli space.

-\item The eigenvalue-instanton saddles we have found flow to orbifold saddle points of $Z_{BPS}$ (and of indices).
+\item The eigenvalue-instanton large-$N$ saddles we have found flow to orbifold saddle points of $Z_{\text{BPS}}$ (and of indices).
 We expect the same to happen for the generic eigenvalue-instanton saddles that we have not studied in detail.
-If that turns out to be the case, then it would be natural to expect that these type of saddles do not correspond to stable gravitational configurations and instead to flows among them generated by backreaction effect, e.g., by some kind of brane deformations as studied recently in~\cite{Choi:2025lck}, and related works~\cite{Aharony:2021zkr,Chen:2023lzq,Cabo-Bizet:2023ejm,Amariti:2024bsr}.
+If that turns out to be the case, then it would be natural to expect that these type of saddles do not correspond to stable gravitational configurations and instead to (quantum-geometric) flows among stable gravitational solutions generated by quantum-backreaction effects, e.g., by some kind of brane deformations as studied recently in~\cite{Choi:2025lck}, and related works~\cite{Aharony:2021zkr,Chen:2023lzq,Cabo-Bizet:2023ejm,Amariti:2024bsr}.
 It would be interesting to study this point in depth.

-\item We have used the supersymmetric localization approach to show that the total number of BPS states is a protected quantity.
-Our approach updates the non-renormalization argument of~\cite{Grant:2008sk} using the contemporary perspective on protectedness provided by supersymmetric localization~\cite{Pestun:2007rz}.
-Supersymmetric localization implies that the number of BPS operators can also be computed with the free theory, as it is also the case for the index.

-We have provided a non-perturbative check of this result by showing that the large-$N$ number of states predicted by the dominant saddle of $Z_{BPS}$ at large $N$ reproduces the entropy of the conjectured dual black holes.

 \end{itemize}